Leody Taveras Preview, Player Props: Rangers vs. Astros

 Leody Taveras At The Plate

-- Taveras has had at least one RBI in 31.9% of his games this season (38 of 119), with more than one RBI 13 times (10.9%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Taveras has driven home a run in 38 games this year (31.7%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on seven occasions..

-- In 43 of 119 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.